Pelvic floor exercises for seniors: Building a stronger routine

 What are the most common pelvic floor disorders?

-What causes pelvic floor issues?
+What causes pelvic floor issues, and how can I prevent them?

-Things you can change (modifiable risk factors):
+Risk factors you have the power to change (modifiable risk factors):

-- Muscle strain during bowel movements or urination
+- Straining during bowel movements or urination

-- Mental health issues such as depression
+- Mental health issues such as depression.
+If you’re struggling, reach out for mental health support.

-- Smoking lowers the amount of oxygen that reaches your muscles, making it harder for them to work properly
+- Smoking.
+Smoking lowers the amount of oxygen that reaches your muscles, making it harder for them to work properly

-Things you can’t change (non-modifiable risk factors):
+Risk factors you can’t change (non-modifiable risk factors):

-- Genetic background (family history)
+- Your genetic background (family history)

-- Hormonal changes after menopause can cause pelvic floor muscle tissue to lose support
+- Hormonal changes after menopause that affect muscle tissue

 - Age-related muscle loss, which can weaken the pelvic floor muscles

-- Chronic conditions like endometriosis or a history of pelvic surgery
+- Chronic conditions like endometriosis

-- Pregnancy and childbirth
+- Past pregnancy and childbirth

-- Connective tissue disorders such as Ehlers-Danlos syndrome
+- Connective tissue disorders like Ehlers-Danlos syndrome

 Pelvic floor exercises to add to your routine

+- Reverse kegels, also known as pelvic floor relaxation exercises.
+During a reverse kegel, you lengthen or lower your pelvic floor.
 Try these pelvic floor exercises and more in Bold’s pelvic health program.

 Other ways to support your pelvic floor

-Exercises around the pelvic floor area: Try exercises like pelvic tilts, squats, and bridges to help strengthen both your core and pelvic floor muscles.
+- Exercise around the pelvic floor area.
+Exercises like pelvic tilts, squats, and bridges can help strengthen your core and pelvic floor muscles.
+Ready to start?
+Try Bold’s strength training classes.

-- Need some help?
+- Talk to your healthcare provider.
+Share your symptoms with your care team so you can get the help you need.
+Don’t know where to start?
 Check out Bold’s guide on how to talk to your doctor about pelvic health.

 Sources